metadatacenter/cedar-template-builder-for-gsheet/README.md

 # CEDAR Template Builder for Google Sheets

-A app tool to streamline the creation and management of CEDAR metadata templates that works seamlessly with Google Sheets.
+An app tool to streamline the creation and management of CEDAR metadata templates that works seamlessly with Google Sheets.

-## Development Setup
+## Installation

+This step-by-step instruction will guide you to install the app tool from its source code to your own spreadsheet in Google Sheets.

 1. Install [clasp](https://github.com/google/clasp).
    ```